yursha/howtos/quality_code.md

 Client programmers should clearly understand what API is published and what is not.
 In java it can be achieved with releasing separat jars (`mylib-api.jar` and `mylib-core.jar`).Standard java access modifiers fail to enforce it to a full extent.

 # Solve one problem and solve it well.
+- Write programs that do one thing and do it well.
+Write programs to work together.
+Write programs to handle text streams, because that is a universal interface.

 # Solve current problem.
 Don't try to solve future problems.